 Instructions

 - Blanch the scallions.
-Trim the ends off each scallion, then cut into pieces about 3" long.
-Bring a medium saucepan of water to a boil, then add 1 tsp Kosher salt.
+Trim the ends off each scallion, then cut into pieces about 3-inch long.
+Bring a saucepan of water to a boil, then add 1 tsp Kosher salt.
 Add the scallions and cook for 30-45 seconds, or until just beginning to wilt.
-Submerge the scallions in an ice bath, then drain and transfer to a paper towel lined plate.
+Submerge the scallions in an ice bath, then drain and transfer to a paper towel-lined plate.

 - Prepare the steak.
 Place steak in a freezer for 20 minutes to make it easier to slice.
-When ready, trim off excess fat (it's okay to leave some on, just remove large pieces!), then slice with the grain into pieces that are about ½" thick.
+When ready, trim off excess fat (it's okay to leave some on, just remove large pieces!), then slice against the grain into pieces that are about ½-inch thick.

 - Pound the steak.
-Place three pieces of sliced beef on a piece of plastic wrap or parchment paper, leaving a few inches in between each.
-Top with another piece of plastic wrap or parchment, then use a meat mallet to pound into ⅛" thick slices.
+Place 3 pieces of sliced beef on a piece of plastic wrap leaving a few inches in between each.
+Top with another piece of plastic wrap, then use a meat mallet to pound into ⅛-inch thick slices.
 Set aside, then repeat with remaining steak.

 - Assemble the maki rolls.
-Working on a cutting board, overlap three pieces of steak to form a rectangle.
-Season very lightly with Kosher salt, then place 3-4 pieces of blanched scallion along the short end.
-Roll the steak, then secure with either kitchen twine or toothpicks.
+Working on a cutting board, overlap 3 pieces of steak to form a rectangle.
+Season lightly with Kosher salt, then place 3-4 pieces of crisp scallion along the short end.
+Roll the steak, then secure with kitchen twine or toothpicks.
 Repeat with remaining steak and scallions.

 - Coat with rice flour, optional.
-Place ¼ cup rice (or all-purpose) flour in a medium bowl.
+Place ¼ cup rice flour in a medium bowl.
 Toss each maki roll very lightly with rice flour, dusting off any excess.

 - Cook the negimaki.
 Heat a large cast iron or heavy bottom skillet over medium-high heat.
-Add 2 Tbsp grapeseed oil (or other light oil).
+Add 2 Tbsp neutral oil.
 When hot, add negimaki beef rolls and cook for 2-3 minutes per side, about 8-9 minutes total, until seared and crispy on the outside, but medium-rare at the center.
 Right as you turn the beef for the last time, pour in all of the teriyaki sauce.
 It will bubble, then simmer and thicken further.

 Notes

-- Negimaki can be assembled up to 8 hours ahead of time, then refrigerated until ready to cook.
+- Make-ahead: Assemble the negimaki up to 8 hours before cooking, then refrigerate until ready to cook.

 Let us know your thoughts!